canonical/netplan/doc/netplan-yaml.md

   - **port-priority** (mapping)

-    > Set the port priority to <priority>.
+    > Set the port priority per interface.
 The priority value is
     > a number between `0` and `63`.
 This metric is used in the
     > designated port and root port selection algorithms.